bbe2/Overview/README.md

 - 👋
 - 👋 Hi, I’m bbe adjunct instructor computer science
-- 👋 👋in 2Q22 I began proving myself as a content writer for a large company interested
+- 👋 👋in 2Q22 I began work on into to python as part of a new advanced data analysis course for coursera
-- 👋👋👋... in mindfully and meaningfully
-- 👋👋👋                        ... changing the world as we know it.
-- 👋👋  I am very grateful to be part of this team
-- 👋  and terribly excited to illustrate my skills and help
-- 👋                             youth build family sustainability
-- 👋
+- 👋    working with amazing people ana leanring a lot!
 - 👋
 - 👋�   me? content and technical writer, adjunct instructor, research enthuasiat
 - 👋👋   robust data science training, value ongoing training in R